Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

 and reduced by 160 miles the UP trackage over which KCS needed to operate.
 KCS

 commenced service on their new line in 2009.
+In 2023, KCS merged with Canadian

-the Coleto Creek Power Plant.
-The other SP lines out of Victoria,
+pipeline.
+The other SP lines out of Victoria, north to Cuero and south to Port

-but is also used by KCS for its Robstown trains via Placedo.
+Lavaca, remain in service.
+The line to Port Lavaca is used by CPKC for its Robstown trains via Placedo.
 The former SLB&M

 ![]() |